Conversion Optimization Blog 6 min read

-A 5-Point Conversion Rate Optimization Checklist for Digital Marketers
+A 5-Point Conversion Optimization Checklist for Digital Marketers

 - 21 Jul 2021 12 min read

-It can be said that all roads in digital marketing lead to conversion rate optimization.
-Then if so, you could say your map in this scenario is a conversion rate optimization checklist.
+It can be said that all roads in digital marketing lead to conversion optimization.
+Then if so, you could say your map in this scenario is a conversion optimization checklist.

 Nearly all efforts in digital marketing are intended to boost conversions.
 You create and distribute quality content to encourage visitors to your blog.
 You pay for social media ads to entice buyers to your e-commerce site.
 You aspire for a responsive user experience (UX) design for your site to keep visitors browsing around and hopefully subscribe to your mailing list.

-So how do you get started on CRO?
+So how do you get started on CO?

-To achieve a systematized CRO process, use a conversion rate optimization checklist as a guide.
+To achieve a systematized CO process, use a conversion optimization checklist as a guide.
 A checklist will lay down the must-do tasks vs. those that are optional, depending on your conversion goals.

 - Conduct a conversion audit.